da3m0n-D/XoR_Locker/README.md

 This tool capabale of Encrypting and Decrypting the images.

-> a feature of this tool is computing the MD5 hash value and compare the generated hash before the encryption and after the decryption to ensure an image integrity.
+> This tool helps ensure an image integrity by computing the MD5 hash value and compare the generated hash before the encryption and after the decryption.

   `Syntax :  python3 <filename> <option> <path>`